nplrkn/alsoran/documentation/backlog.md

 ----PUBLICATION----
 - Get approval to publish
 - Rerun demo
-- Review all readmes as seen on Github
+- Review all readmes as seen on Github, esp front page and roadmap
 - Set to public
 ----E1 + session establishment----
 - GNB-CU-UP executable can be started in demo and performs E1 Setup with GNB-CU-CP
-- NG Setup is in workflows but F1 and E1 Setup aren't
 ----FUNCTION----
-- Ue logging level should be settable to allow warnings to show up.
-UE context should appear in logs / be stored in Logger.
+- Generate RRC transaction IDs properly
 - Handle -ve response to InitialContextSetupRequest with bad RAN UE ID
 - Make values in NG Setup configurable rather than hard coded (Tac, Plmn Id, slices, etc)
 ----PERFORMANCE----
 - Don't create 1 Redis connection per access
 -----ASN.1 GENERATOR------
-- Move to latest version of specs
+- Frunk transmogrify - awkward because of vecs, enums and bitstrings.
 - Get rid of todo!() in top_pdu.rs and replace with a log
-- Ints should be Copy rather than Clone (e.g. AmfUeNgapId)
 - Generate procedures for Rrc and make F1AP a RequestProvider.
 - Implement setuprelease
 - Deduplicate inline definitions in RRC autogeneration
+- Move to latest version of specs
 - Fix clippy
 -----TESTS------
 - free5GC demo can register 2 (N?)
 UEs